awmckinley/config/modules/ft.markdown/README.md

-# Markdown Language
+# Markdown Document Tools

-A lightweight markup language for creating formatted text using a plain-text editor.
+This module provides language server and formatting tools for Markdown document editing with support for various flavors including CommonMark, GFM, and Obsidian.